 Background to the working party:

 Population Health Management considers the distribution of health outcomes within a population and how to impact these outcomes in the most optimal way for the group as a whole.
-It is a wide field and so the working party will initially focus on the specific topic of impactability modelling.
+It is a wide field and so the working party initially focussed on the specific topic of impactability modelling.
 The predictive risk stratification and segmentation models typically utilised in population health approaches have focused on identifying population groups that have a high risk of experiencing an adverse event, such as an unplanned hospital admission, or have a high cost profile.

 However, the success of risk stratification at the whole-population level depends not just on identifying those most at risk of an adverse event, but rather in identifying those who are most at risk and most likely to respond positively to a given intervention – i.e. to be ‘impactable’.
 The combination of risk stratification, impactability modelling and actuarial variability analysis can not only help to target the most promising patients for medical management, but also support the improvement of resource allocation across a local health economy.

 The research and output of the working party has been planned in phases.
 Initially, a range of topics related to impactability have been explored, including: